TheSciBoy/npyscreen/docs/source/application-objects.rst

 There are three mechanisms that Forms should use to control `NEXT_ACTIVE_FORM`.

-1. All Forms registered with an NPSAppManaged which do *not* have the special method *.activate()* will have their method *.afterEditing* called, if they have it.
+1. All Forms registered with an NPSAppManaged which do *not* have the special method *.activate()* will have their method *.after_editing* called, if they have it.
 Logic to determine which the *NEXT_ACTIVE_FORM* should be should go here.  *NEXT_ACTIVE_FORM* should be set by calling the application's *setNextForm(formid)* method.
 If you are expecting your users to select an ok or cancel button, this is the preferred way to switch screens.

 2. The application method *switchForm(formid)* causes the application to immediately stop editing the current form and switch to the one specified.
 Depending on the type of Form, the logic associated with them may be bypassed too.